OUR CENTRE BEGAN IN MAY 2003

 Special Thanks & Recognition

 A sincere thank you to H.H.
 Menri Tritzen, H.E.
-Nangzhig Kabygon Rinpoche, GesehLa’s root teacher – Venerable Gyaltshab Tenzin Wangyal Rinpoche and all the Bön monks of Menri, Nangzhig and Norbutse Monasteries, who have said many chants and prayers and offered good wishes and help in the establishment of this centre.
+Nangzhig Kabygon Rinpoche, GesehLa’s root teacher – Venerable Gyaltshab Tenzin Wangyal Rinpoche and all the Bön monks of Menri, Nangzhig and Norbutse Monasteries, who have said many chants and prayers and offered good wishes and help in the establishment of our Society.